 Know Your Audience’s Devices

-Google now ranks content separately for desktop (this includes laptops) and mobile (tablets and smartphones).
+Google ranks content separately for desktop and mobile.

 Take a look at your website statistics to see how your audience follows you.
 You can install plugins for WordPress and other software that track user visits.
 If you have a Gmail account, use Google’s free website tracking service.
 It provides a lot of detail about your website visitors.